animehunter123/admindash2/README.md

 # TODO: @@@@@@@@
 * Remove the docs_links.json, as its OBE, and clean views.py appropriately.
+* Add navbar customization instead (with iframes if you want bonus points).
+* Add Waitress w/8 threads, or Actix for sub 1ms response.
-* Feature Creep: Make a icon bar in the navbar of admindash like EDGE, I THINK THIS WOULD BE COOL FOR LOW FAST HOMEPAGE
+* Feature Creep: Make a icon horizontal navbar in the navbar of admindash like EDGE BOOKMARKS with icons only.
-* Feature Creep: Make a weather tracker in bottom of admindash to do JSON PULL FOR WEATHER/TYPHOON/QUAKE WIDGET
+* Feature Creep: Make a weather tracker in bottom of admindash to do JSON PULL FOR WEATHER/TYPHOON/QUAKE WIDGET. (fetch w/e.c.).

 # FINISHED:
 * Fix the bold highlighting at the top when going to Wiki or Remoteshell?